 Today, the big names in the field include William Gibson, Kim Stanley Robinson, and Neal Stephenson, all of whom published their first novels in 1984.
-But a new generation has emerged in the last decade—and that’s my subject here.
+But a new generation has emerged in the 21st century—and that’s my subject here.
 A great many of the newly emerging masters, even possibly a majority, are women.
 Although I can’t possibly claim to have read them all, I’ve explored the work of many of the newer sci-fi authors.
+These are all writers whose work has predominantly, or exclusively, been published since 2000.
 And here I’ll list the very best of those I’ve come across.

-For each of the six authors in the list below I’ve noted the novels I’ve reviewed, with each title linked to its review.
+For each of the ten authors in the list below I’ve noted the novels I’ve reviewed, with each title linked to its review.